-Which companies are good candidate for managed services?
+Which companies are good candidates for managed services?

 Companies interested in reducing their overall IT department costs will benefit from a quick costs analysis of maintaining the staff and relationships in-house or engaging an MSP.
 MSPs don’t get sick, take vacations, or require benefits.
 And they also generally cost less than a full-time employee.

 If you can relate to 3 or more of these statements, your company will benefit from a Managed IT Services approach: